No cash out refinance vs. limited cash out refinance

 Why refinance with Better Mortgage

-At Better Mortgage, we never charge lender fees, like application fees, origination fees, or underwriting fees.
-Our loan officers never get paid commission, which means they’ll work to find you the best loan, not the biggest one.
+Our loan officers are committed to finding you the best loan, not the biggest one.
 Here’s what you can expect when you refinance with us:

 • Get pre-approved in as little as 3 minutes.
 Just answer a few quick questions to find out if you’re pre-approved.